pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Tiki100.md

 The palette can be changed using the `gr_setpalette()` defined in `tiki100.h`

 Peeking for the character at a screen location `cvpeek()` only works reliably if the background is palette index 0 (default is black).
 Unlike other machines supporting pixel perfect colour which separate foreground and background or have a shadow screen available, on the tiki100 no such facility is available.

+### Graphics

+Plotting automatically detects which screen mode and plots a pixel accordingly.
+You can change the colour of the plotted pixel using the `textcolor()` function from conio.h

 ### Emulator hints